Knyazhna/Module_12_Challenge/README.md

 Print the classification report.

-Write a Credit Risk Analysis Report For this section, you’ll write a brief report that includes a summary and an analysis of the performance of both machine learning models that you used in this challenge.
+-Write a Credit Risk Analysis Report
+For this section, you’ll write a brief report that includes a summary and an analysis of the performance of both machine learning models that you used in this challenge.
 You should write this report as the README.md file included in your GitHub repository.

 Structure your report by using the report template that Starter_Code.zip includes, and make sure that it contains the following: